dfarley1/SPOT/Cloud/README.md

 2. Change permissions of the MyKeyPair.pem
   - sudo chmod 600 ~/.ssh/MyKeyPair.pem

+Script for setup can be found in ~/scripts/setup/aws_setup.sh

 command to log in to EC2 instance ssh -i ~/.ssh/MyKeyPair.pem ec2-user@ec2-35-167-188-247.us-west-2.compute.amazonaws.com